SteveAbb/Vestigo/readme.md

 Vestigo has one configuration file: `Vestigo\vestigo.ini`.
 This configuration file allows the user to

--Enable/disable scan modes (BLE, Discoverable, Non-Discoverable)
-	*It is important to note that enabling all scan modes at once is with no timeouts is discouraged as I've noticed it tends to bog down most adapters I've tested with
+- Enable/disable scan modes (BLE, Discoverable, Non-Discoverable) *It is important to note that enabling all scan modes at once is with no timeouts is discouraged as I've noticed it tends to bog down most adapters I've tested with
--Define read timeouts - seconds between each attempt to read -Configure base server host, request timeout and rechace period in seconds (period between each request for updated assets) -Configure logging
+- Define read timeouts - seconds between each attempt to read
+- Configure base server host, request timeout and rechace period in seconds (period between each request for updated assets)
+- Configure logging

 ### Vestigo Base (Server)
 Vestigo Base has one configuration file: `Vestigo Base\vestigo.ini`.
 This configuration file allows the user to

--Define listen port for HTTP server
+- Define listen port for HTTP server
--Define URL to forward all data to (useful if you want to write a web application that uses WebSockets and not have to poll the server, or if you want to store the data to a database)
+- Define URL to forward all data to (useful if you want to write a web application that uses WebSockets and not have to poll the server, or if you want to store the data to a database)
--Set recache period in seconds, for reloading locations and assets -Configure logging
+- Set recache period in seconds, for reloading locations and assets
+- Configure logging

 To configure assest and location rules, edit the JSON located in: `Vestigo Base\addresses.cfg` and `Vestigo Base\locations.cfg`